James Hadley Chase: Writing background

-During World War II, Chase became friendly with Merrill Panitt (subsequently editor of TV Guide), who provided him with a dictionary of American slang, detailed maps and reference books of the American underworld.
+During World War II, Chase became friendly with Merrill Panitt (then an officer with General Eisenhower's staff and subsequently editor of TV Guide), who provided him with a dictionary of American slang, detailed maps and reference books of the American underworld.
 This gave Chase the background for his early books with American settings, a number of which were based on actual events occurring there.
 Chase never lived in the United States though he did make two brief visits, one to Miami and the other en route to Mexico.

 Over the years, Chase developed a distinct, signature style in his writing that was fast-paced, with little explanations or details about the surroundings or weather, unreliable characters.
 Characters in his novels and short stories would be more coherent and consistent who acted and reacted with unbreakable logic.
 Punchy sentences, short bursts of dialogue in authentic sounding slang with plenty of action were the characteristics of his writing.

 Chase was subject to several court cases during his career.
 In 1942, his novel Miss Callaghan Comes to Grief (1941), a lurid account of the white slave trade, was banned by the British authorities after the author and publishers Jarrold were found guilty of causing the publication of an obscene book.
 Each was fined £100.
 In the court case, Chase was supported by literary figures such as H. E. Bates and John Betjeman.
 Later, the Anglo-American crime author Raymond Chandler successfully claimed that Chase had lifted a section of his work in Blonde's Requiem (published 1945) forcing Chase to issue an apology in The Bookseller.

 By the end of World War II, eleven Chase titles had been published and he decided to adopt a different writing approach.
 All of his books to date had been compared to each other, and he wanted to move away from the American gangster scene to the London underworld that had sprung up following the end of German hostilities.
 He wrote More Deadly Than the Male under a new pseudonym, Ambrose Grant, and it was published in 1947 by Eyre and Spottiswoode, Graham Greene's publisher at that time.
 Alerted to Grant's new book, Greene gave it high praise as did the critics who, at the time, had no idea that Chase was the author.
 Contrary to rumour, the two authors did not know each other at the time, though they then became friends for the remainder of their lives, as Chase's papers and letters reveal.
 In the early 1960s, both men were caught up in an investment scandal involving Tom Roe which was to lead to Greene's tax exile beginning in 1966.